ScheduleBot/ScheduleBotApp/README.md

 @schedule note day: gets the note from our internal API
 @schedule note week: gets a week of notes from our internal API

+## Licensing

+This project is licensed and available via MIT license.